lorddusk/ObsidianDnD/Characters/Booker/Background.md

 Not wanting to die, I replied that I accepted these conditions.
 The blinding light went even brighter, so much I needed to avert my eyes.
 As soon as it came, it went away.
 Once my eyes readjusted to a normal light, I felt much better.

 I checked myself, no sign of the piercing anywhere.
 Although my skin had turned a sort of shade of grey, as if I was sickly, but...
 I felt fine.
-By my side there was a sp
+By my side there was a spear and a dagger, they weren't there before.
+On the spear was a note;
+"Clean this weapon every day, protect it with your life, cherish it, and it will help you."